 Everyone Is Human

 If everyone were perfect, recruiting would be the easiest job in the world (and believe us, it’s not).
-Hiring managers know that people can make a mistake or take a position that was not a great fit for them – they are human too, and appreciate honesty.
+Hiring managers know that people can make a mistake or take a position that was not a great fit for them – they are human too and appreciate honesty.
 If it’s not a pattern on your resume, these blips are usually forgiven.
 It becomes a problem when there are multiple short tenures that suggest a pattern of undependability, even when the reasons are valid.
-The best advice here is avoid short tenures in the first place.
+The best advice here is to avoid short tenures in the first place.
 Think hard before making a move.
 Do NOT: